 Is Theseus that game?
 It very well could be or it could be a way to show what adventure games could be like in VR.
-From the graphics to the use of Greek Mythology story telling, Theseus deserves to be in your library.
-All I know is if this is even a glimpse of what is yet to come or could possibly be, than I give a standing ovation to Forge Replay for if nothing else, laying the foundation of PlayStation VR adventure games to come.
+From the graphics to the use of Greek Mythology storytelling, Theseus deserves to be in your library.
+All I know is if this is even a glimpse of what is yet to come or could possibly be that I give a standing ovation to Forge Replay for if nothing else, laying the foundation of PlayStation VR adventure games to come.

-Theseus is out now on the PSN Store for $19.99.
+Theseus is out now on the PSN Store.
 A review copy was provided.
 If you love VR, if you love the Greek Mythology, or if you want to just see what direction VR can take us, then what are you waiting for?

 In case you missed the trailer, please enjoy.